agmeiton/gobius-pro-research.github.io/README.md

 ### Gobius Research

-Do you want to make your own Gobius Pro (https://gobiuspro.com) application?
+You can make your own Gobius Pro (https://gobiuspro.com) application

 We were in the beginning of May 2020 introducing a brand new service, where you can create your own Bluetooth application.
 You get access to a development kit, giving you every opportunity to build your own sensor system.